Noble Guard

 The Noble Guard (Guardia Nobile) was one of the household guard units serving the Pope, and formed part of the military in Vatican City.
-It was formed by Pope Pius VII in 1801 as a regiment of heavy cavalry.
+It was formed by Pope Pius VII in 1801 as a regiment of heavy cavalry, and abolished in 1970 by Pope Paul VI following Vatican II.
 Conceived as the Pope's personal guard, the unit provided a mounted escort for the Pope when he moved about Rome in his carriage and mounted guard outside his apartments in the papal palaces.
 The guardsmen were also available for special missions within the Papal States at the behest of the pope.
-One of their first major duties was to escort Pius VII to Paris for the Coronation of Napoleon I in 1804.
+One of their first major duties was to escort Pius VII to Paris for the coronation of Napoleon in 1804.

 History

-In 1801 an agitation was started in Rome among the aristocracy to form a bodyguard for the pontiff, and an address was sent to Plus VII offering their services gratuitously.
+In 1801 an agitation was started in Rome among the aristocracy to form a bodyguard for the Pope, and an address was sent to Pius VII offering their services gratuitously.
 In response, the Noble Guard was established on May 11, 1801.

 Exclusively a palace guard, the Noble Guard saw no active military service or combat during the several military campaigns that engaged the Papal States between 1801 and 1870.
 With the unification of Italy and the abolition of the Papal States in 1870, the Noble Guard restricted its activity to the buildings and grounds of the Vatican.
-Though nominally still a cavalry unit, the unit had little opportunity to deploy on horseback in the limited confines of the Vatican, although two mounted troopers would accompany the papal carriage when the Pope was driven around the Vatican gardens.
-In 1904 mounted service was abolished entirely and the last horses were sold off.
+Though nominally still a cavalry unit, the unit had little opportunity to deploy on horseback in the limited confines of the Vatican.
+Two mounted troopers would accompany the papal carriage when the Pope was driven around the Vatican gardens.
+In 1904, the mounted service was abolished and the last horses were sold off.
 Originally armed with carbines, pistols and sabers, after 1870 the guardsmen carried only a saber.

 The corps was always a volunteer one - its members were not paid for their service, although they received an allowance for their uniforms.
 Recruits were drawn from noble families in Rome, although in the twentieth century requirements were relaxed in practice to allow nobility from other regions of Italy to join the corps.
 The guardsmen were expected to hold titles dating back at least 100 years.

 The commander of the corps was called the Captain.
-Command was hereditary in the Barberini and Altieri families, but later passed to the Rospigliosi family.
+Command was hereditary in the Barberini and Altieri families, but later passed to the Rospigliosi.
 One of the subordinate positions within the corps was that of Hereditary Standard-Bearer, who was responsible for carrying the standard of the Catholic Church.
-This office was held by the Patrizi-Montoro.
+This office was held by the Patrizi-Naro-Montoro.